Kitty Brazelton

-Kitty Brazelton (born 1951 in Cambridge, Massachusetts) is a New York-based American composer, bandleader, improviser, singer/songwriter, and instrumentalist.
+Catherine B. Brazelton (born 1951 in Cambridge, Massachusetts) is a New York-based American composer, bandleader, improviser, singer/songwriter, and instrumentalist.
 She has released albums and fronted bands across varied genres, including contemporary classical, electronic music, pop, art rock, punk, and avant-garde jazz.
 She was awarded the 2012 Carl von Ossietsky Composition Prize for Storm, a choral setting of Psalm 104 featuring Brazelton's own retranslation.
 Her opera Art of Memory was awarded the 2015 Grant for Female Composers from Opera America.

 Biography

 Personal life

-Brazelton was born on October 5, 1951 in Cambridge, Massachusetts, United States.
+Brazelton was born on October 5, 1951, in Cambridge, Massachusetts, United States.
 Her father was pediatrician and author T. Berry Brazelton.
 Brazelton attended Swarthmore College and received a doctorate in music from Columbia University in 1994.

 She was formerly married to jazz critic and president of the Jazz Journalists Association Howard Mandel and currently teaches composition at Bennington College in Vermont.

 1970s — Musica Orbis

 Brazelton fronted underground psychedelic rock band Musica Orbis in the 1970s.
 The band played multiple national tours across the United States and released one album, To the Listeners, in 1977, before disbanding in 1979.